7 Signs of A Female Narcissist: The Dark Narcissist-Woman

 While they are aware of their flaws, narcissistic women do not want or even wish to improve.

-Second, they will never agree to seriously evaluate themselves.
+• Second, they will never agree to a serious self-evaluation.
 They know that if they analyze themselves, they might be forced to change.

 It is significantly easier for them to sustain their negative behavior and protect themselves from anyone who might harm their low self-esteem.